 What to Wear

-Pitchfork is a rain-or-shine event.
-It might be too soon to tell, but we’re currently slated for scattered storms on Friday and Sunday with a partly cloudy day on Saturday.
-Don’t let it get you down; some rain dances during your favorite set is sure to help turn it around for you.
+Pitchfork 2019 is a rain-or-shine event, but don’t let a little drizzle get you down; some rain dances during your favorite set are sure to help turn it around for you.
 Shorts, tank tops, short sleeves, and sundresses are appropriate for this peak summer month, but hats, closed-toe shoes, and raincoats are advised for bad weather.
 If you get wet, stop by the Buffalo Exchange, Futurgarb, or Transit Tees booths to pick up something dry.

 What to Do

 When you need a break from jammin’ at the stages, check out some of the many tasty food vendors on site, such as Black Dog Gelato, Bang Bang Pie, Leghorn Chicken, and Wow Bao.
 Learn about a good cause at a non-profit booth like Girls Rock!
-Chicago or Mercy for Animals.
+Chicago or One Tail at a Time.
 Want to make a difference?
 Spend time talking with Pitchfork’s partner this year, RAINN, the nation’s largest anti-sexual violence organization.
 Plenty of local artists will be displaying their work, as well as a pop-up craft festival, book fair, and record shop.
 Talk about sensory overload!

 Where to Stay

 If you don’t live in Chicago, first of all—we’re sorry.
 You’re missing out.
 Second, don’t worry because we’ve got great places for you to crash.
 Partnered hotels include the Chicago Marriott at Medical District, which is closest to the fest.
-Others are the Hyatt Regency and the Hard Rock Hotel.
+Others are the Chicago Athletic Association, Hyatt Regency, and the Hard Rock Hotel.
 Maybe you’ll run into one of the headliners after it ends!
 If those are a little out of budget, you can always rent an Airbnb in the area.

 For tickets and more info, head to the Pitchfork Music Festival website.
-We can’t wait to see you there!
+We can’t wait to see you at Pitchfork 2019!